 So you may want to enroll your child in a clinical study.

 You have asked all the questions and understand what will be involved.
 You've met the team and feel comfortable about what you are asked to do and the amount of time it will take.

 But you may still have questions about cost.
-Some information may be in the informed consent form, but it is always good to ask:
+Some information may be in the informed consent form, but it is always good to ask the following questions:

 These are practical questions.
 But they are as important as the study facts that you need to know.
 Be sure to ask!

 The study team will want to make it as easy as possible by working with you to do things like scheduling study visits at times when you will already be seeing the doctor.
-There may be other things that can make it convenient, so it is important to ask.
+There may be other things that can make participating in the study convenient, so it is important to ask.

 "In some cases, I've taken my crew and my equipment and gone to their home in the evening.
 So we can make it a little bit more convenient for them."